How to get thicker hair and keep it feeling that way, according to experts

 1. Take care of your scalp

 Interested in how to get thicker hair?
 You need to look at the bigger picture and think beyond your strands.
 We rarely pay much attention to our scalps, but creating a healthy environment is key to encouraging hair growth.
-“Looking after your scalp and ensuring your hair is in tip-top shape are important,” explains Kingsley.
-“Scalp health had a profound influence on hair health.
+"Looking after your scalp and ensuring your hair is in tip-top shape are important," explains Kingsley.
+"Scalp health had a profound influence on hair health.
 After all, one supports the growth of the other.
-Weekly targeted scalp masks and scalp toners are fantastic in this instance.”
-Scalp scrubs teamed with scalp massage techniques are great too and will help to dislodge follicle-blocking dead skin cells that can prevent new hair from making its way through.
+Weekly targeted scalp masks and scalp toners are fantastic in this instance."

 2. Consider your diet

 Eating well will improve your all-round well-being, but unfortunately, our hair is last in line for the good stuff.
-If you’re poorly, or experiencing bad gut health, it gets pushed even further back in the queue, as your body prioritises the organs or areas of the body that needs nutrients most.
+If you’re poorly or experiencing bad gut health, it gets pushed even further back in the queue, as your body prioritises the organs or areas of the body that need nutrients most.
 This is why you may notice a knock-on effect on your hair when you’ve been reaching for takeaways and sugary snacks instead of nutritious meals.

 "Eating a healthy, balanced and varied diet is key," says Kingsley.
 "The impact that nutrition has on hair growth should not be underestimated.
 As hair is a non-essential tissue, and hair cells are the second fastest growing cells your body makes, its nutritional requirements are very high."
 For the reasons we just mentioned though, "it is also quite hard to give your hair what it needs through diet alone," Kingsley continues.
 "This is why I often recommend supplementing a healthy diet with nutritional supplements."
 In your quest for how to get thicker hair, look for supplements containing iron, biotin, zinc and proteins.